minprog/adventure/steps/3 data/index.md

 Take another look at the data in `TinyAdv.dat`. **Parsing** is the task of loading this information into memory in a structured way.
 For this version of adventure, you are going to read the room information (the first section of the file) as well as the connections information (the second section of the file).
 We'll leave the third section, with game objects, for another time.

 As it happens, the way the data is structured makes it easier to use it.
-We need to implement parsing in two **phases**: first create all rooms, then make all connections between the rooms (think about why this is essential!).
+We need to implement parsing in two **phases**: first create all rooms, then make all connections between the rooms.
+This is because any two rooms may be connected, and they have to exist as objects in memory before setting a connection.

 ## A small intermezzo on reading files